 Albany is a larger medium-sized city located in the state of Oregon.
 With a population of 55,338 people and nine constituent neighborhoods, Albany is the 11th largest community in Oregon.

 Albany is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Albany is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Albany who work in office and administrative support (13.44%), sales jobs (10.78%), and management occupations (8.66%).
+Overall, Albany is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Albany who work in office and administrative support (13.85%), management occupations (7.64%), and sales jobs (7.48%).

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Albany in 2010 was $22,563, which is middle income relative to Oregon and the nation.
-This equates to an annual income of $90,252 for a family of four.
+The per capita income in Albany in 2018 was $29,664, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $118,656 for a family of four.
 However, Albany contains both very wealthy and poor people as well.

 Albany is a somewhat ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White, followed by Asian.
 Albany also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.66% of the city’s residents.
-Important ancestries of people in Albany include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 12.58% of the city’s residents.
+Important ancestries of people in Albany include German, English, Irish, European, and Scottish.

 The most common language spoken in Albany is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.